-In addition to acquiring specialist knowledge, during the programme you will develop all sorts of competencies which you will need later for being able to carry out your work well.
-You will do this by, amongst other things, working on a project basis on ‘real life assignments’ from the industry.
-Alongside projects, you will follow lectures, guest lectures and seminars, courses, training and coaching sessions.
-You will also undertake a number of work placements and participate in excursions and study trips.
-The entire study programme is very much practice-based.
-The total package is optimally linked to the demands of the profession and the possibility of continuing your studies further.
+During your studies, you will acquire specialist knowledge and develop competences in the field of logistics that you need to be successful in your future job.
+In our learning community you will work on a project basis on real-life assignments from the logistics industry.
+In addition, you will attend lectures, guest lectures and seminars, training courses and coaching sessions.
+You will also do a number of work placements and participate in excursions and field trips.
+The study programme is practice-based and optimally linked to the demands of the industry!

 - Year 1

 In the first year you will learn what logistics means for various sorts of companies, what differences there are between companies and how you can survey all the logistics processes in a company or organisation.
-So you will become acquainted with subjects such as supply and purchasing management, law and transport management.
-For this purpose you will follow lectures, seminars, training sessions or guest lectures which are often linked to a group assignment.
-In the first year excursion week you will see how logistics is applied in all sorts of companies; you will see the theory from the preceding weeks in actual practice – an eye opener!
-Because logistics is an international specialisation, considerable attention is paid to logistics in an international context.
+You will become acquainted with subjects such as supply and purchasing management, law and transport management.
+For this purpose you will attend lectures, seminars, training sessions or guest lectures which are often linked to group assignments.
+In the first-year excursion week you will see how logistics is applied in all sorts of companies; you will see the theory from the preceding weeks in actual practice – an eye-opener!
+Because logistics is an international area of specialisation, considerable attention is paid to logistics in an international context.

 - Year 2

 In the second year there is more freedom of choice.
 You will expand your knowledge of logistics by becoming acquainted with intermodal transport, manufacturing systems and automation techniques.
-In addition to this expansion of knowledge, at the end of the year you can gain in-depth knowledge with a specific accent:
+In addition to this expansion of knowledge, at the end of the year you can gain in-depth knowledge on a specific theme:

-- Supply management: the right number of goods or services being available at the right moment.
+- Supply management: the right number of goods or services being available at the right time.

 - Production logistics: coordinating, monitoring and optimising the production process.